 Assessment of regional water scarcity using data with higher spatial resolution (Japan viewer)

 In the Japan domain version, as with the global version, the evaluation is based on the H08 model’s calculation results.
 The main difference between the Japan version and the global version lies in the spatial resolution of the input data to the H08 model and the method used to create it.
-The Japan version uses a 1-minute spatial resolution (about 2 km), with input data including meteorological conditions, agricultural land cover, water demand, dams, canals, and other relevant factors available in Japan (related articles: [7]-[9]).
+The Japan version uses a 1-minute spatial resolution (about 2 km), which is more detailed than the global version that is 5-minute (about 9 km).
+The input data includes data on meteorological conditions, agricultural land cover, water demand, dams, canals, and other relevant factors available in Japan (related articles: [7]-[9]).

 [1] Hanasaki et al. (2018), A global hydrological simulation to specify the sources of water used by humans.
 Hydrol.
 Earth Syst.
 Sci.
 22, 789–817.
 DOI.